Euro Rises Against Majors () | aktiencheck.de

 dpa-AFX

-If the euro extends its uptrend, it is likely to find resistance around 1.08 against the greenback, 123.00 against the yen, 0.88 against the pound and 1.08 against the franc.
+If the euro extends its uptrend, it is likely to find resistance around 123.00 against the yen, 1.08 against the greenback, 1.44 against the loonie, 0.88 against the pound, 1.08 against the franc and 1.55 against the kiwi.

 Copyright RTT News/dpa-AFX